Prasham2181/My_AutoPano/README.md

 # MyAutoPano - Panorama Image Stitching
-RBE/CS Fall 2022: Classical and Deep Learning Approaches for Geometric Computer Vision
+RBE/CS Spring 2025: Classical and Deep Learning Approaches for Geometric Computer Vision

+MyAutoPano is an end-to-end project that explores panorama stitching using both classical computer vision techniques and modern deep learning approaches.
+The project is divided into two phases: one focusing on traditional feature-based methods and the other on deep learning-based homography estimation.
 ## Team Members - Group 19
 - Prasham Soni
 - Sarthak Mehta